 Introduction

 This Product Specification provides a conceptual description of the real world entities (both physical and social) that constitute Maritime Limits and Boundaries (MLB).
 The MLB conceptual schema is based on S-100 Part 1 - Conceptual Schema Language.
 The MLB Product Specification also documents the features, attributes, code lists and enumerated lists (and their relationships) required to encode MLB objects for use in geospatial information systems.

-When implemented in a geospatial system or as part of an MSDI, the MLB model is sufficiently comprehensive to support the provision of multiple products and services.
-These may include for example, the deposited of a national maritime boundary claims or the generation of maritime boundary objects for inclusion in S-57 and S-101 Electronic Nautical Charts.
+This product specification is optional.
+No state is required to use this product specification in whole or in part.

-S-121 Annex 1 – “Explicit Text Encoding Format and Implementation Specification” documents the default encoding for depositing MLB claims to the UN DOALOS.
-Other encoding formats such as the default S-100 GML or ISO8211 encodings, or other proprietary GIS formats may be used for other requirements such as exchange between parties.
-These will be documented as separate Annexes to the Product Specification document as and when required.
+S-121 Annex 1 - Explicit Text Encoding Format and Implementation Specification documents the default encoding for deposit to the UN Division of Ocean Affairs, Law of the Sea (DOALOS).

+The principle purpose for S-121 is to provide a mechanism for deposit of a nation’s Maritime Limits and Boundaries to the UN DOALOS in accordance with the United Nations Convention on the Law of the Sea (UNCLOS).
+The MLB data submitted by coastal States does not imply official recognition by other countries, nor does it affect the maritime rights and related positions advocated by States in accordance with international law.

+Disclaimer

+This product specification has been developed in response to paragraph 6 of United Nations, General Assembly resolution 59/24 of 17 November 2004 which

+“requests the Secretary-General to improve the existing geographic information system for the deposit by States of charts and geographical coordinates concerning maritime zones, including lines of delimitation in particular by implementing, in cooperation with relevant international organizations technical standards for the collection, storage and dissemination of the information deposited, in order to ensure compatibility among the Geographic Information System, electronic nautical charts, and other systems developed by these organizations.”

+Nothing in this product specification amends or modifies a State's obligations under UNCLOS.

+The boundaries, names, designations and other information inputted in databases developed in conformity with S-121 standards do not imply official endorsement or acceptance by the IHO.

+Information contained in, or derived from, databases developed in conformity with S-121 standards do not imply the expression of any opinion whatsoever on the part of the IHO concerning the status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries

 Overview

-The S121 is a product specification for Maritime Limits and Boundaries for the administration of the marine domain.
-Its data model allows for the description of marine areas, as defined by the UN Convention on the Law of the Sea (UNCLOS), and their associated rights, restrictions and responsibilities while also allowing States to represent generic objects as necessary.
-Its exchange formats will assist States Parties in meeting their depository obligations under UNCLOS, as well as other legal declarations; and will support integration with other S-100 based products.
-The standard is based on S-100 and also on the ISO standard 19152 Land Administrative Domain Model.
+The S-121 is a product specification for Maritime Limits and Boundaries for the administration of the marine domain.
+Its data model allows for the description of marine zones, as defined by the UN Convention on the Law of the Sea (UNCLOS), while also allowing States to represent generic objects as necessary.
+Its exchange formats are compatible with other S-100 based products.
+The standard is based on S-100 and its model on the ISO standard 19152 Land Administration Domain Model.

 Scope

-This document describes a product specification for the administration of maritime limits and boundaries in support of the deposit by States Parties of the geographical coordinates of points identifying their baselines and outer limits of maritime zones in accordance with UNCLOS, and other technical and legal requirements.
+This document describes a product specification for the administration of Maritime Limits and Boundaries in support of the deposit by States Parties of the geographical coordinates of points identifying their baselines and outer limits of maritime zones in accordance with UNCLOS,.
 This Product Specification complies with the IHO S-100 Universal Hydrographic Data Model.

 Conformance Clause